 Gain confidence and inspiration to travel solo with our range of digital products.
 Feel confident on your solo trip with the Solo Travel Starter Kit.
-Includes A Female Guide To Solo Travel, Solo Girl's Survival Kit, Itinerary Organiser, Last-Minute Checklist and Travel Budget Planner.
+Includes the Girl about the Globe Guidebook, Solo Girl's Survival Kit, Plan Your Dream Solo Trip Workbook, Last-Minute Checklist and Travel Budget Planner.
 Contains everything you need to get you on your solo adventure whether you are a first-time solo or have travelled before.
 All these products are also available individually.

 Universal Plug Adaptor

 If you’re travelling to more than one country this plug adaptor is great for multi continents such as Asia, Europe, Australasia and the States and you only need one.
 Just slide the unlock button to whichever plug you need and lock the rest.
 It’s so much easier to pack than taking several with you.

 For the countries where tap water is drinkable, the use of plastic bottles isn’t an environmental issue but for those where we can’t drink from the tap, that’s where a water filter flask comes in.
 It helps reduce our plastic consumption.
 It works by filtering our water as we drink and removes 99% of all bacteria.
 It may seem like a big investment but if you drink a lot of water it’s ideal.